typingmind-cloud-backup

 The sync button in the sidebar shows a colored dot indicating the current status.
 The dot is only visible when the extension is configured and has performed a sync operation.

-🚀 Migration to V3
+Migration to V4+

-What to Expect During Migration
+What to Expect During Migration from V1/V2 to V3+

-When you load the V3 extension for the first time, the process is largely automatic:
+When you load the V3+ extension for the first time, the process is largely automatic:

 ⚠️ Important Compatibility Notes